theparticleman/theparticleman.github.io/presentations.md

 ### Absolute Beginner's Guide To Docker

+Docker and containers are very powerful, useful tools.
+But there's also a lot to learn, especially for those less familiar with them.
+This presentation is all about getting started with Docker in a development environment.

 * History: THAT Conference 2019, PS Live 2019, JetBrains webinar, Big Mountain Data & Dev 2019, SLC .NET User Group
 * Slides: https://tinyurl.com/y35autyb